loeffel-io/netro-docs/1.0/installation.md

 ## Installing Netro

-Super easy - just install and activate Netro from the WordPress Plugin library of your WP Admin interface.
+Install and activate Netro from the WordPress Plugin library of your WP Admin interface.

 ## Installing Netro Theme

-Also super easy - just [download](https://github.com/loeffel-io/netro/archive/master.zip) the Netro Theme from [GitHub](https://github.com/loeffel-io/netro/archive/master.zip) unzip the theme to your `wp-content/themes` directory.
+[Download](https://github.com/loeffel-io/netro/archive/master.zip) the Netro Theme from [GitHub](https://github.com/loeffel-io/netro/archive/master.zip) and unzip the theme to your `wp-content/themes` directory.
 You can rename the theme directory freely.
 Don't forget to activate the Theme in your WP Admin interface.